What is stock photography?

 If you think you will get rich quick from selling your photos think again.
 The financial rewards in the past were certainly better but the market has changed and matured.
 The change to subscription based sales has certainly hit the financial rewards for contributors but I believe it has also generated much more interest and enlarged the market.
 The reality is that for most subscription sales you will receive $0.25 or so.
 Lets say you have a thousand images online and 10% sell every month that will generate you $25 per month in income.
 Credit sales do generate more and there are other options available but I think this illustrates the problem.
 Having said that, in the case of most agencies the more you sell of each image the more the return to you increases so it is a bit more complicated than my simplistic view above but the principle remains the same.
 You needs to sell lots.
 It is all about volume.

-What you will gain from it is a better understanding of what makes a good commercial image and you cannot put a price on that.
+What you will learn over a period of time is a better understanding of what makes a good commercial image and you cannot put a price on that.
 You will get much fussier over the “snaps” that you take and you will strive to get that great light and perfect composition.
 So expect your overall standard of photography to improve.
-Effectively your images are being peer reviewed.
-I have already noticed I have got a lot more aware of lighting, background and the other aspects of a successful photograph.
+Effectively your images are being peer reviewed by thousands!
+I have already noticed I am much more aware of lighting, background and the other aspects of a successful photograph.
 But the fun and challenge is still there – just a little more focussed (forgive the pun)!

 The industry standard software is Photoshop and I am sure everyone knows about that.
 I use Photoshop Elements which is a cut down version of Photoshop and more than adequate for my simple needs.
 Photoshop Elements is often bundled with the software provided with your camera so it won’t cost you anything.
 There are other products on the market and they pretty much do the same type of thing.
 It is all down to what you feel comfortable with using.
 Now on to the uploading process.